 If you or a loved one is suffering from an addiction, call Clarity Clinic or search our providers online to schedule an appointment.
 We don’t just believe that therapy is an option for those recovering from a substance abuse problem; we believe that it is a necessity.

 In addition to treating addiction diagnoses, Clarity Clinic also has a multitude of providers who specialize in treating addiction that is co-occurring with another psychiatric diagnosis.

 At Clarity Clinic we are dedicated to supporting people who are working to overcome addiction.
 If you’re struggling with alcohol, drug, or behavioral addictions, we can help.
-We have specific treatment plans for all addictions including nicotine addiction, abuse of benzodiazepines and others.
-Whether you’re looking for help for yourself, a loved one, or friend we can guide you to the service that best meets your needs.
+We have specific treatment plans for all addictions including nicotine addiction, abuse of benzodiazepines, and others.
+Whether you’re looking for help for yourself, a loved one, or a friend we can guide you to the service that best meets your needs.